 Structure and Style

-o Are the style and tone appropriate to the subject and audience, as well as to publication in an archival journal?
+- Are the style and tone appropriate to the subject and audience, as well as to publication in a research journal?

 Applicability to Practitioners and Ultimate Value

-o If theoretical or research-based, does the manuscript tie the theory or research results to practical strategies that readers can implement on their jobs?
-(Connections between theory or research and practical application may be made in an accompanying article rather than in the article that reports the research results or explains the theory.)
+- If theoretical or research-based, does the manuscript tie the theory or research results to practical strategies that readers can implement in their jobs?

-o If the manuscript is a case study, is it clearly applicable to a significant number of technical communication professionals?
+- If the manuscript is a case study, is it clearly applicable to technical communication professionals?

-o Ultimately, is the manuscript sufficiently valuable to practitioners and other members of the Technical Communication audience to be published in STC’s archival journal?
+- Ultimately, is the manuscript sufficiently valuable to practitioners and other members of the Technical Communication audience to be published in STC’s research journal?